nimishamw/diem/developers.diem.com/docs/transactions/txns-types/txns-create-accounts-mint.md

 ## Create ChildVASP accounts in mainnet, pre-mainnet

 If you are a Regulated VASP, and have been approved by Diem Networks as a participant on the Diem Payment Network (DPN), you first need to complete an application with Diem Networks to have a ParentVASP account created on your behalf.

-Once Diem Networks creates your ParentVASP account (let’s call it Account **A**), you can create a <Glossary>ChildVASP account</Glossary> if you wish.
+Once Diem Networks creates your ParentVASP account (let’s call it Account **A**), you can create a [ChildVASP account](../reference/glossary#childvasp-account) if you wish.

 To create a ChildVASP account, send the [create_child_vasp_account](https://github.com/diem/diem/blob/main/language/diem-framework/script_documentation/script_documentation.md#script-create_child_vasp_account) transaction script from your **Account A** (your ParentVASP account).

 With a single ParentVASP account, you can create up to 256 ChildVASP accounts.
 This transaction script allows you to specify:
 * Which currency the new account should hold, or if it should hold all known currencies.
 * If you want to initialize the ChildVASP account with a specified amount of coins in a given currency.

 A Regulated VASP can purchase Diem Coins from a Designated Dealer.